Birdo1221/Go-HoneyPot/README.md

 > ⚠️ **Security Note**: This tool provides basic detection of abusive scanning and unauthorized login attempts.
 For enhanced protection, it is strongly recommended to use **Fail2Ban** or other **trusted** security solutions alongside this tool.

+> Need Improvements are based on (1.)
+Error handling and making sure its clean and effective along with (2.) the protocol simulation of both SMB and SSH to be improve greatly, Even tho its still captures a connection base on that port as well, it might help just clean up.

 ## ✨ Features

 ### SSH Honeypot (`sshpot.go`)